 Like a kid in a sweetie shop here with around 20 tap choices.
 We’d come a long way for this, so I was determined to make the best of it!
 I had six; DDH Double Mosaic DIPA 8.5%, Simcoe Daydream IPA 6%, DDH Cheddar DIPA 7.9%, DDH Double Citra Daydream 8.5% DIPA, DDH Hop Showers (w/ Eldorado) IPA 7.4%, and a Go With the Flow IPA at 6.5%.
 As with the Trillium guys, if you haven’t checked this brewery out yet, you really should!

 Despite being quiet, it was a lovely place, with a homely ‘English’ pub feel to it and a strong beer line-up, including cask choices.
 We spent a couple of hours in here, during which I sampled three beers: Splish, an 8% IPA from Grimm, Mercury Rising 6.8% IPA by Foreign Objects and Money, a 7.3% IPA from Barrier.
-All were very enjoyable and the perfect wind down to another exhausting day before we took the final four-mile Uber journey home.
-Tomorrow we set sail for Washington.
+All were very enjoyable and the perfect wind-down to another exhausting day before we took the final four-mile Uber journey home.
+Tomorrow we set sail (on a bus) for Washington.